kenbeese/DataProcessor/doc/pipes.md

 None

 ### docstring
-load node_list from a JSON file
+Load node_list from a JSON file.

     Parameters
     ----------